What Are Congressional Term Limits?

 • Uniform limits applied equally to both chambers

-These alternatives differ in how they define eligibility and duration, and they may produce different effects on continuity, experience, and rotation within the institution.
-For definitions of these structures, see Term Limit (Core Concept).
+These alternatives differ in how they define eligibility and duration, and whether eligibility is exhausted or remains available over time.
+For definitions of these structures, see Term Limit in Core Concepts.